-Pocono Raceway has become one of the most environmentally conscious tracks in NASCAR and the entire sports world.
 These steps will benefit the local environment, keeping it cleaner and making it more attractive for the year-round community and the thousands of fans who come together for our events every year.
-The main attributes to Pocono Raceway Green are:
+Learn more about our efforts below.

 Pocono Solar Project

 In August of 2010 the 3MW Pocono Solar Project came online after just 3 months of construction.
-Consisting of nearly 40,000 American made photovoltaic modules covering 25 acres, the project has produced over 47 Million Kilowatt hours as of May 2023 and was originally projected to produce more than 72 million kilowatt hours (kWh) of energy over the next 20 years.
-The environmental attributes associated with the system will offset more than 3,100 Metric Tons of carbon dioxide annually, Carbon Dioxide emissions from 106,529 propane BBQ grills and it will generate enough power to provide the electricity needs for close to 1,000 homes beyond the power needs of the Raceway.
+Consisting of nearly 40,000 American made photovoltaic modules covering 25 acres, the project has produced over 47 Million Kilowatt hours as of May 2023 and was originally projected to produce more than 72 million kilowatt hours (kWh) of energy over the first 20 years.
+The environmental attributes associated with the system will offset more than 2,300 Metric Tons of carbon dioxide annually, Carbon Dioxide emissions from 106,529 propane BBQ grills and it will generate enough power to provide the electricity needs for close to 300 homes beyond the power needs of the Raceway.
 Pocono Raceway is able to run 100% of the facility with the power produced as well as offset all the additional power needs required by NASCAR during an event.
 During the summer months, the Raceway employees approximately 50 sheep to help keep the grass cut within the confines of the solar project.

-To further assist the track’s recycling efforts , Coca-Cola and Anheuser-Busch has also contributed recycling bins to the track in hopes of reducing the amount of recyclables that are being thrown in the trash.
-All Pocono Recycling is done through Waste Management’s Single-Stream recycling system.
+To further assist the track’s recycling efforts , Coca-Cola and Anheuser-Busch have also contributed recycling bins to the track in hopes of reducing the amount of recyclables that are being thrown in the trash.
+All Pocono Recycling is done through J.P.
+Mascaro & Sons.

 Pocono Raceway joined the NASCAR Green Tree Planting Intiative in 2013 by donating 8,000 seedlings to the Flight 93 Memorial in Shanksville, PA.